 Corpora ate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are: 5 PRINCIP PLE 5 - MAKE TIMELY AND BALANCED DISCLOSURE 5.1 A listed entity should have and disclose a written policy for complying with its continuous disclosure obligations under listing rule 3.1. and we have disclosed our continuous disclosure compliance policy at: https://joycecorp.com.au/corporate-policies/ □ set out in our Corporate Governance Statement 5.2 A listed entity should ensure that its board receives copies of all material market announcements promptly after they have been made. set out in our Corporate Governance Statement 5.3 A listed entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation materials on the ASX Market Announcements Platform ahead of the presentation. □ set out in our Corporate Governance Statement PRINCIP PLE 6 - RESPECT THE RIGHTS OF SECURITY HOLDERS 6.1 A listed entity should provide information about itself and its governance to investors via its website. and we have disclosed information about us and our governance on our website at: https://joycecorp.com.au/board-charters/ https://joycecorp.com.au/corporate-policies/ https://joycecorp.com.au/key-corporate-documents/ set out in our Corporate Governance Statement 6.2 A listed entity should have an investor relations program that facilitates effective two-way communication with investors. set out in our Corporate Governance Statement 6.3 A listed entity should disclose how it facilitates and encourages participation at meetings of security holders.
-And we have disclosed how we facilitate and encourage participation at meetings of security holders at: Section 5.3 of our Corporate Governance Statement. □ set out in our Corporate Governance Statement
+Our reasons for not doing so are: 5 PRINCI PLE 5 - MAKE TIMELY AND BALANCED DISCLOSURE 5.1 A listed entity should have and disclose a written policy for complying with its continuous disclosure obligations under listing rule 3.1.
+Image: Second system Image: Second system and we have disclosed our continuous disclosure compliance policy at: https://joycegroup.com.au/corporate-policies/ □ set out in our Corporate Governance Statement 5.2 A listed entity should ensure that its board receives copies of all material market announcements promptly after they have been made. □ set out in our Corporate Governance Statement 5.3 A listed entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation materials on the ASX Market Announcements Platform ahead of the presentation. □ set out in our Corporate Governance Statement PRINCI PLE 6 - RESPECT THE RIGHTS OF SECURITY HOLDERS 6.1 A listed entity should provide information about itself and its governance to investors via its website.
+Image: Second system Image: Second system Image: Second □ set out in our Corporate Governance Statement 6.2 A listed entity should have an investor relations program that facilitates effective two-way communication with investors. □ set out in our Corporate Governance Statement 6.3 A listed entity should disclose how it facilitates and encourages participation at meetings of security holders. and we have disclosed how we facilitate and encourage participation at meetings of security holders at: Section 5.3 of our Corporate Governance Statement. □ set out in our Corporate Governance Statement 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands. □ set out in our Corporate Governance Statement